 Since 1946 parliamentary proceedings have been broadcast live on the radio by the Australian Broadcasting Corporation (ABC).
 Australia was the second country in the Commonwealth (after New Zealand) to provide live public broadcasts of all of its proceedings.
 Radio broadcasts can be heard on the ABC’s NewsRadio stations.
 The House of Representatives and the Senate are covered on alternate days with Question Time from the House not broadcast live being replayed later in the day.

-Proceedings of the House are broadcast on radio, television and the Internet
+Proceedings of the House being broadcast

 A television feed of proceedings is also made available to the television networks for broadcast.
 Normally only Question Time and special events, such as the Treasurer’s Budget speech and the response by the Leader of the Opposition, are televised live (by the ABC).
 Most television stations include excerpts of Question Time in news and current affairs programs.